kodaklion/guacamole-docker/README.md

-# guacamole-docker
+# Guacamole Docker
-Guacamole docker settings
+This repository is taken from https://github.com/boschkundendienst/guacamole-docker-compose but has been updated to include some new features.